Distillation-guided Representation Learning for Unconstrained Gait Recognition: Introduction

-In summary, GADER introduces three contributions: \begin{itemize}[noitemsep, nolistsep, leftmargin=*] \item We introduce a light-weight gait detector to automatically detect clips with human movements and avoid learning on static information. \item We propose a novel gait recognition model, which leverages the color space and size information during training; specifically, knowledge distillation on RGB features is used to enhance feature space capacity. \item We conduct a series of evaluations, i.e. rank retrieval and verification on CASIA-B Gait3D and BRIAR datasets, and show superior performance than the state-of-the-art means. \end{itemize}
+\begin{itemize}[noitemsep, nolistsep, leftmargin=*] \item We introduce a light-weight gait detector to automatically detect frames that contain human movements so that gait recognition and person ReID can cooperate efficiently. \item We propose a novel gait recognition training strategy, which leverages the color space and size information during training; specifically, knowledge distillation on RGB features is used to enhance silhouette features' capacity. \item We conduct a series of evaluations, i.e. rank retrieval and verification on CASIA-B, Gait3D and BRIAR datasets, showing consistent improvement in applying SoTA gait recognition backbones. \end{itemize}